jjg/WebE/journal.md

 Weird problem when testing manually with `curl`.
 GET request can return a 404 as expected but the same URL using a `HEAD` request hangs open?

+## 04022022

+Made a lot of progress today.
+Files can be stored and retrieved and `HEAD` requests work as well!
+There's no authorization yet, and there's still plenty of metadata to wrangle but the basics are there.

+THere are a few automated tests failing at the moment (they were written when almost all the responses were faked), and of course there's many opportunities for optimization, but I think this is a good point to pause for a bit and reflect on exactly what I want to do next.

+It's also at a point where I could install it using Gokrazy and have a somewhat usable device.
+I might try that next just for the fun and distraction.